garrandall/popular-music-data/tracks/wild-thoughts-dj-khaled-rihanna-bryson-tiller.md

 Make it cream, yeah, Wu-Tang, Wu-Tang
 Throw that ass back, bouquet, bouquet
 Call me and I can get it juicy
-I can tell you're gone off the D'ussÃ©
+I can tell you're gone off the D'ussé
 Careful, mama, watch what you say
 You talking to me like ya new bae
 Girl, you talking like you tryna do things